Red Cabbage Health Benefits, Anthocyanins, and Indicator Fun

 - Basic or Alkaline: antacid tablet, baking soda, milk of magnesia

 Red cabbage juice is safe and so are the test solutions above, although lemon juice and vinegar will irritate the eyes if they enter them.
 A child shouldn't perform this experiment unsupervised, however, in case they choose dangerous liquids to test.
-Muriatic (hydrochloric) acid is acidic and bleach and household ammonia are basic, for example, but they are all potentially dangerous.
-Use them in a heavily diluted form if you decide to use them at all and consider wearing safety goggles.
+Muriatic (hydrochloric) acid is acidic and bleach and household ammonia are basic, for example, but they are all potentially dangerous unless they are highly diluted.

 Making Indicator Paper